- What We Do

 Food Assistance Programs

 The Office of Food for Peace (FFP) is the largest supporter of the U.N.
-World Food Program (WFP) in South Sudan, reaching an estimated 1.3 million people each month with lifesaving emergency food assistance.
+World Food Program (WFP) in South Sudan, reaching an estimated 1.3 million people each month with lifesaving emergency food assistancece.

 Since the crisis began in December 2013, FFP has provided more than $720 million for WFP’s emergency and relief operations, including drawing down a seldom-tapped reserve under the Secretary of Agriculture, the Bill Emerson Humanitarian Trust (BEHT).
-In FY 2015, FFP has also contributed $5.6 million to UNICEF and $280,000 to Action Against Hunger for on-going treatment of severe acute malnutrition in children under the age of five, and $55.1 million to Catholic Relief Services (CRS) for continued lifesaving emergency food distributions and early recovery food production activities in Jonglei State.
+In FY 2015, FFP also contributed $5.6 million to UNICEF and $280,000 to Action Against Hunger for on-going treatment of severe acute malnutrition in children under the age of five.
+In FY 2016, FFP has contributed to WFP’s Emergency Operation and Protracted Relief and Recovery Operation, providing over 94,000 metric tons of lifesaving emergency food assistance.

 Food for Peace Contributions